bchateli/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Future PhD student in Telecommunications Engineering and Artificial Intelligence
+role: Future PhD Candidate in Telecommunications Engineering and Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: